Why are growing businesses embracing managed IT services?

 Even a business of one would require, at a minimum, access to a smartphone, which can connect to a web browser, social media, email, contacts and relevant enough.
 Even then this is not enough.

-Big businesses know that in order to stay relevant, competitive and successful they need to invest in their IT environment and ensure that it is managed properly.
+Big businesses know that in order to stay relevant, competitive and successful they need to invest in their IT environment and its management.
 They will have entire teams dedicated to the smooth and efficient running of the overall IT infrastructure and continued maintenance and development.

 As a growing business, how do you compete with this level of management and investment?
 As a business owner, you may understand the critical role IT plays in the running and the growth of your organisation, but you may not have the resources or the time to dedicate to hiring a complete internal IT team.

 Even for growing businesses with a dedicated IT person, it can be difficult to cover all of the bases.
 What happens to IT when that person goes on annual leave or it out sick?
 How do you prioritise between everyday maintenance and IT development projects?
 What happens to the day-to-day tasks when a crisis hits?

 This is where managed IT services come in.
 It basically involves outsourcing your IT requirements to a third party, who take responsibility for IT maintenance and support.
 This approach usually offers more competitive costs, but there are several other key reasons why growing businesses are choosing managed IT services.

 Why are growing businesses are now turning to managed IT services?

 - Many growing businesses may only have one “IT person” who is responsible for all company requests and continual maintenance.
 Any IT crisis monopolises the attention of the IT person, leading to them potentially ignore other IT operations.
 This could cause significant problems for a growing business.